thermoio/docs/security/updating-fedora.md

 # Updating Fedora

 ## But first...
-You must have sudo access to excecute the below commmands.
+You must have sudo access to use the below commmands.
 See [Creating Sudo Users](https://www.thermo.io/how-to/security/creating-sudo-users) for more information.

 ## Fedora
 Perform update and restart the system: